 How Long Does It Take to Reach Settlement?

 Due to their many complexities, most personal injury claims take anywhere from a few months to one or two years to settle.
 The number one determining factor in a case’s length is whether it goes to trial.
-Lawyers depicted on television often appear to take every case to court before a judge and jury, but most injury claims actually settle outside of the courtroom.
+Lawyers depicted on television often appear to take every case to court before a judge and jury, but most injury claims settle outside the courtroom.
 This lessens the time it takes to recover damages significantly and benefits all parties involved.